This page outlines the standard format of a Council Paper and some tips when writing it. If you would like any help you can contact:

 Who can I discuss the motion with?

-You can ask on the Sabbaticals Officers to help you, by sending them an email
+You can ask on the Council Chair, Democracy Coordinator or Officer Trustees to help you, by sending any one of them an email.

-- Have I approached individuals or groups who might be interest in helping with the campaign?
+- Have I approached individuals or groups who might be interest in helping?
+Union Council has subcommittees who can help shape the paper before you submit it to Council

 How to Write a Council Paper